wp-plugins/real-estate-listing-realtyna-wpl/readme.txt

 == Changelog ==

+= 1.8.5 =
+* [PRO] Added Google auto suggest to search widget location options.
+* [PRO] Added map layout for carousel widget.
+* Fixed some issues on multisite installation.
+* Fixed an issue on creating location levels.
+* Fixed some issue on elastic layout of carousel widget.
+* Fixed an issue on open house feature.

 = 1.8.3 =
 * [PRO] WYSIWYG Editor for property description and text-area fields.
 * SEO optimizations for WPL core.